carlwoodward/blog/source/posts/2014-08-11-changing-coupling.markdown

 I have removed the logic from the code to keep it brief.

 __fetch_instagram.rb illustrates a different approach to coupling__.
-Rather then the typical approach of having one way coupling code moves down through the stack, have the main loop (fetch_instagram.rb) be the orchestration layer and ensure that it has the logic to push and pull data between all of the other layers in the stack.
+The typical approach is to have one way coupling where each layer passes data down the stack.
+In this approach the main loop (fetch_instagram.rb) is the orchestration layer and it has the logic to push and pull data between all of the other layers in the stack.

 __This becomes a major system design rule, that only orchestration layers can depend on other tiers.
 There aren't any other dependencies allowed.__